jmodares/UB-ANC-Planner/README.md

 ```

 ## Run
-There are different command line options that need to be set, the important one is `-f` or `--file` which specify the mission file for the planner.
+There are different command options that need to be set, the important one is `-f` or `--file` which specifies the mission file for the planner.
 Use `-h` or `--help` to see all options and their descriptions.